Paul72187/CV/README.md

 - Metropolian Police
 - Department of Constitutional Affairs (DCA)

-- Initially the research element of my work was exclusively qualitative (focus groups/depth interviews/hall tests/assisted shopping trips/online forums), but increasingly became data driven, requiring the use of Excel VBA and SPSS to analyse sales/footfall/online engagement data.
+- Initially the research element of my work was exclusively qualitative (focus groups/depth interviews/hall tests/assisted shopping trips/online forums), but increasingly became data-driven, requiring the use of Excel VBA and SPSS to analyse sales/footfall/online engagement data.
 This enticed me to learn more about coding and software development, with a view to building computer programs to support/develop/improve this work.

 **Skills**